ageekinportland/titanium_documentation/source/en/animations_in_action.md

 ![Snowflake](http://developer.appcelerator.com.s3.amazonaws.com/documentation-examples/animation_snowflake_example.jpg "Snowflake example")

 Of course the most interesting part of this example is the falling snowflakes.
-Lets review how such an effect might be created.
+Let's review how such an effect might be created.
 Snowflakes come in all shapes and sizes.
-Their path to the ground is influenced by things like wind and other objects meet in flight.
-To imitate such behavior we'll need to create **views** of varying shapes, sizes, angles, etc.  We'll also need to randomize the location the start their journey and their path to the ground.
-We'll make use of the Animation object, 2D matrices, opacity, duration, etc.  Lets start by creating a few helper functions:
+Their path to the ground is influenced by things like wind and other objects they meet in flight.
+To imitate such behavior we'll need to create **views** of varying shapes, sizes, angles, etc.  We'll also need to randomize the location they start their journey and their path to the ground.
+We'll make use of the Animation object, 2D matrices, opacity, duration, etc.  Let's start by creating a few helper functions:

 ~~~
 //Used to randomize a logo's initial left position